 By virtue of the jurisprudential principles recognized by the U.S. Supreme Court in Department of the Navy v.
 Egan, 484 U.S. 518, 528 (1988), "no one has a 'right' to a security clearance."
 As Commander in Chief, "the President has the authority to control access to information bearing on national security and to determine whether an individual is sufficiently trustworthy to have access to such information."
 Id. at 527.
-Eligibility for access to classified information may only be granted "upon a finding that it is clearly consistent with the national interest to do so."
+Access eligibility to view and work with classified information may only be granted "upon a finding that it is clearly consistent with the national interest to do so."
 Exec.
 Or.
 10865, Safeguarding Classified Information within Industry § 2 (Feb.
 20, 1960), as amended.